What Is Landlord Insurance?

 Can You Require Tenants to Have Renters Insurance?

-Yes — in most U.S. states, landlords can legally require tenants to carry renters insurance as a condition of the lease.
+Yes.
+In most U.S. states, landlords can legally require tenants to carry renters insurance as a condition of the lease.
 This requirement must be spelled out in the lease agreement and applied consistently to all tenants.
-While no state currently mandates renters insurance by law, landlords can enforce it through lease terms and even pursue eviction proceedings for non-compliance in many jurisdictions.
+While no state currently mandates renters insurance by law as of 2026, landlords can enforce it through lease terms and even pursue eviction proceedings for non-compliance in many jurisdictions.

 Why landlords benefit from requiring renters insurance:

-- Tenant's policy covers their own belongings, reducing disputes about what's your responsibility
+- The tenant's policy covers their own belongings, reducing disputes about what's your responsibility

 - Tenant liability coverage can prevent lawsuits from spilling over onto you